willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Make sure your graphics driver is up-to-date.
 In addition to checking Windows Update, you may wish to check the PC manufacturer's website for an updated graphics driver
 * Some Surface devices are incompatible with Windows Mixed Reality.
 Learn more about [Surface compatiblity and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface)

+## My headset display doesn't work after I shut down and do a fast startup.

+Unplug the HDMI cable and the USB cable from the headset and then plug them back in.

 ### My headset displays are very choppy, but Mixed Reality Portal's preview window appears fine.

 * Make sure your PC's system resources (CPU, memory, and hard drive) are available and not pegged or maxed out by another app or process.